+Standards Committee

+Monday, 4 October 2021

+Committee on Standards in Public Life Report and LGA Model Code of Conduct

 Report of the Monitoring Officer

 1. Purpose of Report

-1.1.
-This report provides the Standards Committee with an update in respect of the report of the Committee on Standards in Public Life (CSPL) January 2019, and the Local Government Association (LGA) Model Code of Conduct developed following the consultation exercise undertaken in 2020.
+- 1.1.
+A report was presented to the Standards Committee on 22 February 2021 providing an update in respect of the report of the Committee on Standards in Public Life (CSPL) in January 2019, and the Local Government Association (LGA) Model Code of Conduct developed following the consultation exercise undertaken in 2020.

+- 1.2.
+This report is presented following a change to the membership of the Standards Committee so that the new membership may consider the recommendation.

 2. Recommendation

 It is recommended that Standards Committee:

-- a) note the progress of implementation of the CSPL best practice recommendations by Government - b) consider the LGA Model Code of Conduct and authorise the Monitoring Officer, if considered appropriate, to make amendments to the Council's Code of Conduct to incorporate all or part of the Model Code - c) if amended, recommend adoption of the revised Code to Council.

-3. Reasons for the Recommendation

-3.1 The Standards Committee is the responsible committee for ensuring high standards of conduct are maintained.
+- a) note the progress of the implementation of the CSPL best practice recommendations by Government, - b) establish a member working group to consider the LGA Model Code of Conduct and make recommendations to the committee, 3.
+Reasons for the Recommendation 3.1 The Standards Committee is the responsible committee for ensuring high standards of conduct are maintained.
 The LGA Model Code of Conduct has been drafted in response to the CSPL report recommendations and supports high standards of conduct.

-4 Supporting Information

-CSPL Best Practice Recommendations

-- 4.1 The CSPL have written to chief executives seeking an update on the progress of adoption by council's in respect of the 15 best practice recommendations published as part of their report on ethical standards.
+4 Supporting Information CSPL Best Practice Recommendations - 4.1 The CSPL have written to chief executives seeking an update on the progress of adoption by council's in respect of the 15 best practice recommendations published as part of their report on ethical standards.
 The deadline for responding to the report was the 30 November 2020.
-It is the intention of the CSPL to publish council responses as it is considered that the best practice recommendations represent a benchmark for ethical practice which local authorities are expected to implement. - 4.2 The Chief Executive has responded confirming the Council adopted the 15 best practice principles in July 2019.

-LGA Proposed Model Code of Conduct
+It is the intention of the CSPL to publish council responses as it is considered that the best practice recommendations represent a benchmark for ethical practice which local authorities are expected to implement. - 4.2 The Chief Executive has responded confirming that Council adopted the 15 best practice principles in July 2019.
+LGA Proposed Model Code of Conduct 4.3 Councillors sitting on the Standards Committee were invited to consider and comment on the draft Model Code of Conduct prepared by the LGA as part of the consultation last year.
+Following collation of comments from councillors, the Monitoring Officer agreed the Council's response to the consultation with the Chair of the Committee and submitted it to the LGA on behalf of the Council.
+The draft Code was reconsidered following the consultation as part of an LGA Councillors' Forum on the 22 October 2020.
+The Model Code was released by the LGA on the 23 December 2020 and has been designed "to protect our democratic role, encourage good conduct and safeguard the public's trust in local government".
+4.4 The Code of Conduct covers: